-Here’s the thing: We often fear what we don’t know.
-To handle digital technology, learn more about it.
-Discover what’s good about it.
-Unlock the mystery, so to speak.
+Here’s the thing, we often fear what we don’t know.
+To handle digital technology better, we should learn more about it.
+Discover what’s good or bad.
 It helps to remember that it is a tool.
-How effective or beneficial it will be depends on how you use it.
+How effective or beneficial it is depends on how you use it.

 5 tips on handling technology:

 Most technophobes I know are averse to using certain gadgets or software because of preconceived notions.
 They might say: “It’s too technical for me,” “I’m just not a techy” or “I’m old, it’s not for me.”
 Others believe that online activities are impersonal despite not having tried them.
 By focusing on the negatives, they miss out on the positives.

 What being open means is to approach technology with curiosity and objectivity.
 Don’t knock it until you try it!
 Learn about its features and know how it can help you.
 You might just discover that it’s useful for you.
 If it’s not, then at least you learned something new and now have a logical basis for objecting to it.

 Ask when you don’t know

 It can be embarrassing to ask questions, especially when it’s about something that seems so simple to most people (especially the young).
 But ask anyway.
 It’s much more embarrassing to stay ignorant and be seen as someone who doesn’t want to learn.
 If you don’t want to ask your colleagues or friends, ask Google instead.
 You can also check a manual, a book, look for “help” or read FAQs on a website menu.